leobacchi01/credit-counterparty-risk-lgm/README.md

 This work analyzes counterparty credit risk (CCR) for three portfolios of interest rate swaps using two one-factor short-rate models: Hull–White (HW) and Linear Gaussian Markov (LGM).
-Both models are calibrated to the same set of at-themoney swaptions.
+Both models are calibrated to the same set of at-the-money swaptions.
 In our implementation, the HW model jointly calibrates the mean reversion speed a and a single volatility level, while the LGM uses a piecewise-constant volatility